 Air-cooled ice makers need sufficient clearance around them to ensure proper airflow.
 Air-cooled ice makers draw ambient air into their refrigeration systems to remove the heat from the ice making process.
 Obstructing this airflow, for example by positioning the unit too close to a wall or a low ceiling, will negatively impact this heat transfer and lower the efficiency of the unit.
 Each manufacturer has a different location (i.e., front, rear, left, right, or top) for the air intake and exhaust on their products.
 Staff need to be aware of this so they don't block the air inlets and outlets.

 The Lawrence Berkeley National Laboratory provided supporting analysis for this acquisition guidance.

 Updated August 2014

 1 Based on the following assumptions: Assumes an air-cooled ice machine producing 800 pounds of ice per day, 250 days per year.
 The performance of the less efficient model represents what is commonly used in commercial kitchens, while that of the required model meets the ENERGY STAR eligibility criteria.
 The performance of the best available model was obtained from the ENERGY STAR list of qualified products.

-The annual energy use is based on the Federal standard for this product category.
-The assumed rate of electricity is $0.09 per kWh, the average at Federal facilities throughout the United States.
-Lifetime energy cost is the sum of the discounted values of annual energy cost with an average air-cooled ice machine life of 7 years.
+The annual energy use is based on the federal standard for this product category.
+The assumed rate of electricity is $0.09 per kWh, the average at federal facilities throughout the United States.
+Lifetime energy cost is the sum of the discounted values of annual energy cost with an average air-cooled ice machine life of seven years.
 Future electricity price trends and a 3% discount rate are based on Federal guidelines (NISTIR 85-3273-28) and are from the Annual Supplement to NIST Handbook 135 and NBS Special Publication 709, Energy Price Indices and Discount Factors for Life Cycle Cost Analysis - 2013.